apiato/apiato/docs/_docs/C.features/authentication.md

 Middlewares are the best way to apply Authentication to your App.

-Hellp Api provides 2 Authentication Middlewares:
+apiato provides 2 Authentication Middlewares:

 - API Authentication Middlewares.